 Step 5: Debt collector goes to the bank, employer

 The debt collector can then initiate proceedings to freeze your bank account or garnish your wages.

 The creditor will need to present a valid writ of garnishment.
 When it comes to wage garnishment, limits and restrictions vary by state.
 In most cases, the amount of money a creditor can garnish is limited to 25% of your paycheck after tax.

-Step 6: Account is frozen, the garnishment is placed
+Step 6: Account is frozen, and the garnishment is placed

 An account can have frozen funds for up to a year, but this varies from state to state.
 While the bank account is frozen, the money stays in your account, but you cannot access it.

 At this time, you may want to consider stopping any further direct deposits from going into your frozen bank accounts.
 You can also use this time to challenge the court order.

 You can even speak to the creditor to come to an arrangement, but be cautious – you might want to talk to a lawyer first before approaching someone who just sued you.

 Can A Creditor Go After All Your Money?

 Certain incomes and funds are exempt from being levied or garnished.
 In most cases, you will need to follow specific procedures that may vary from one state to another to prove the exemptions.